confidential-computing/governance/project-progression-policy.md

 **Acceptance Criteria**

 To be considered for the Incubation Stage, the project must meet the following requirements:
-* 1 [TAC representative](project-mentors.md) that will serve as a sponsor to champion the project & provide mentorship as needed
+* 1 [TAC representative](project-liaisons.md) that will serve as a sponsor to champion the project & provide guidance as needed
 * A presentation to at the meeting of the TAC

 * Upon acceptance, Incubation projects must list their status prominently on their website/README